mark-watson/hy-lisp-python-book/manuscript/langchain.md

 =>
 ```

 The temperature should have a value between 0 and 1.
-Use a small temperature value to get repeatable results and a large temperature value is you want very different completions each time you pass the same prompt text.
+Use a small temperature value to get repeatable results and a large temperature value if you want very different completions each time you pass the same prompt text.

 Our next example is in the source file **directions_template.hy** and uses the **PromptTemplate** class.
 A prompt template is a reproducible way to generate a prompt.
 It contains a text string (“the template”), that can take in a set of parameters from the end user and generate a prompt.
 The prompt template may contain language model instructions, few-shot examples to improve the model’s response, or specific questions for the model to answer.